 After You Clone Mac Address

 The MAC address boxes will automatically populate after step four.
 Your router is now properly registered with your ISP and can allow other computers inside the network to access the Internet.
-If you continue to have connectivity issues, please join our free computer repair forum and ask your question there, as your connection problems may have nothing to do with clone MAC address issues.
+Clone MAC address cable modem options can be problematic to find in the router settings, but is something to check if you are having connectivity issues.